sdiehl/wiwinwlh/tutorial.md

 #### Quasiquoter

-As SQL expressions grow in complexity they often span multiple lines and sometimes its useful to just drop down to a quasiquoter to embed the whole query.
+As SQL expressions grow in complexity they often span multiple lines and sometimes it's useful to just drop down to a quasiquoter to embed the whole query.
 The quoter here is pure, and just generates the ``Query`` object behind as a ByteString.